Booker T (wrestler): World Television Champion (1997–1999)

-Booker made the transition into singles action and won the WCW World Television Championship from Disco Inferno on the December 29, 1997 episode of Nitro.
-Booker feuded over the title with Perry Saturn and Rick Martel culminating in a gauntlet match at SuperBrawl VIII.
+Booker T made the transition into singles action and won the WCW World Television Championship from Disco Inferno on the December 29, 1997, episode of Nitro.
+Booker T feuded over the title with Perry Saturn and Rick Martel culminating in a gauntlet match at SuperBrawl VIII.
 Martel, the man that was originally supposed to win the match, went down early due to a knee injury, meaning the finish and the remainder of the match had to be called in the ring.

-During spring 1998, Booker began feuding with Chris Benoit.
-Benoit cost Booker the TV title during a match against Fit Finlay.
-As a result, Booker and Benoit engaged in a "best-of-seven series" with the winner meeting Finlay for the title.
+During spring 1998, Booker T began feuding with Chris Benoit.
+Benoit cost Booker T the World Television Championship during a match against Fit Finlay.
+As a result, Booker T and Benoit engaged in a "best-of-seven series" with the winner meeting Finlay for the title.
 After seven matches and interference from Bret Hart and Stevie Ray, Booker T won the series, and on June 14, regained the Television Championship.

-Booker scored a clean pinfall victory over Bret Hart on the edition of February 22 of Nitro.
-The following month, he regained the TV Championship from Scott Steiner, who, in turn, defeated Booker in the finals of the WCW United States Heavyweight Championship tournament.
-Booker lost the Television title to Rick Steiner a month later at Slamboree.
+Booker T scored a clean pinfall victory over Bret Hart on the edition of February 22 of Nitro.
+The following month, he regained the World Television Championship from Scott Steiner, who, in turn, defeated Booker T in the finals of the WCW United States Heavyweight Championship tournament.
+Booker T lost the World Television Championship to Rick Steiner a month later at Slamboree.